amida-tech/amida-auth-microservice/README.md

 ```

 ### API Spec
-Apiary docs can be found at http://docs.amidaauth.apiary.io/.
+Interactive Apiary docs can be found at http://docs.amidaauth.apiary.io/.

+The spec can be viewed at https://amida-tech.github.io/amida-auth-microservice/.

+To update the spec, first edit the files in the docs directory.
+Then run `aglio -i apiary.apib --theme flatly -o index.html`.

 ### External auth
 The Amida Auth service can allow external OAuth providers to manage identity.
 If a user is created via external auth, they will still get an entry in the Users database.
 However, they will not get a password, and password management functions will be disabled for that user.
 The `provider` column will contain an identifier for the OAuth provider managing that user.